Growth Metrics

 Mckesson (MCK) has disclosed Long-Term Debt Repayments for 15 consecutive years, with $1.2 billion as the latest value for Q4 2025.

-- Long-Term Debt Repayments was $1.2 billion for Q4 2025 at Mckesson, up from $9.0 million in the prior quarter.
+• Long-Term Debt Repayments for Q4 2025 was $1.2 billion at Mckesson, up from $9.0 million in the prior quarter.

-- In the past five years, Long-Term Debt Repayments ranged from a high of $1.6 billion in Q3 2021 to a low of $2.0 million in Q2 2021.
+• The five-year high for Long-Term Debt Repayments was $1.6 billion in Q3 2021, with the low at $2.0 million in Q2 2021.

-- Peak YoY movement for Long-Term Debt Repayments: soared 54366.67% in 2021, then crashed 99.88% in 2022.
+• The sharpest move saw Long-Term Debt Repayments skyrocketed 54366.67% in 2021, then plummeted 99.88% in 2022.

-- Mckesson's Long-Term Debt Repayments stood at $10.0 million in 2021, then skyrocketed by 3980.0% to $408.0 million in 2022, then tumbled by 97.79% to $9.0 million in 2023, then changed by 0.0% to $9.0 million in 2024, then skyrocketed by 13200.0% to $1.2 billion in 2025.
+• Over 5 years, Long-Term Debt Repayments stood at $10.0 million in 2021, then surged by 3980.0% to $408.0 million in 2022, then crashed by 97.79% to $9.0 million in 2023, then changed by 0.0% to $9.0 million in 2024, then surged by 13200.0% to $1.2 billion in 2025.